JuliaFEM/juliafem.github.io/examples/2017-08-29-reordering-nodes-with-the-RCM-algorithm.md

 # Theory

-The degree is the number of nodes one node is adjacent to.
-The degree ordering begins from the starting node (the lowest degree node), let us call it P and in tour example P = 15 with the degree of 2.
+Degree is the number of nodes one node is adjacent to.
+The degree ordering begins from the starting node (the lowest degree node), let us call it P and in our example P = 15 with the degree of 2.
 Then all nodes adjacent to P in their degree order (lowest degree first), which are nodes 1 and 4, are added.
 Now nodes 1 and 4 both have the same degree, which is 3, so their order don't matter.
 We decide to add